 De-duplication and hard links

-Always avoid back up of hard links
+Always avoid backing up hard links

-Avoid use of hard links
+Consider avoiding use of hard links

 Many types of software can exhibit strange behavior when working with hard links.
 If your system can operate well without using hard links, you may want to avoid using them altogether.